fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Stop-ServiceFabricTestCommand.md

 ```

 ## DESCRIPTION
-The **Stop-ServiceFabricTestCommand** cmdlet cancels an Azure Service Fabric test command.
+The **Stop-ServiceFabricTestCommand** cmdlet cancels the specified fault operation.
-Specify the ID of the operation that you provided when you initiated the test command.
+Specify the ID of the operation that you provided when you started the fault.
+The type of faults that can cancelled include Partition Data Loss ([Start-ServiceFabricPartitionDataLoss](./Start-ServiceFabricPartitionDataLoss.md)), Partition Quorum Loss ([Start-ServiceFabricPartitionQuorumLoss](./Start-ServiceFabricPartitionQuorumLoss.md)), Partition Restart ([Start-ServiceFabricPartitionRestart](./Start-ServiceFabricPartitionRestart.md)) and Node State Transition ([Start-ServiceFabricNodeTransition](./Start-ServiceFabricNodeTransition.md))
-To run this cmdlet, **FaultAnalysisService** must be enabled.

-If you do not specify the *Force* parameter, this cmdlet cancels the command and cleans up state information.
-The command closes with a state of RollingBack during cleanup.
+Under normal conditions i.e. without the *Force* parameter, this cmdlet first cancels the fault and attempts to clean up state information.
+As part of this the fault operation moves into a RollingBack state during the cleanup.
-The final state of the command is Cancelled.
+Once the cleanup of the fault completes the final state of the command is Cancelled.

+>
-Important Note: If *Force* is true, state may be left behind.
+>Important Note: If *Force* is true, inconsistent state may be left behind so please use this option with caution.
+Using the *Force* flag will move the operation to the Cancelled state skipping cleanup.
+Only to be used if recommended in case of fault operation getting stuck.
-[Remove-ServiceFabricTestState](./Remove-ServiceFabricTestState.md) should be invoked to remove state that may have been left behind.
+>[Remove-ServiceFabricTestState](./Remove-ServiceFabricTestState.md) should be invoked to remove state that may have been left behind.

-TestCommandProgressState.RollingBack indicates the system is cleaning up the internal system state caused by executing the command.
-It does not restore data if the test command was to cause data loss.
-For example, if you call [Start-ServiceFabricPartitionDataLoss](./Start-ServiceFabricPartitionDataLoss.md) and then call this cmdlet, the system will only clean up its internal state from running the command.
-It will not restore the target partition's data if the command progressed far enough to cause data loss.

 ## EXAMPLES